Go Back Go Back

 Blerina Lika, social worker and trainer at the "Stay Together" center in Kombinat

-This intervention was implemented by the "Act for Society" Center in collaboration with UNFPA Albania within the framework of the Project "Let’s End Violence Against Women in Albania" (EVAWIA), funded by the Government of Sweden and implemented by three UN agencies, UN Women, UNDP, and UNFPA, in partnership with the Albanian Government
+This intervention was implemented by the "Act for Society" Center in collaboration with UNFPA Albania within the framework of the Project "Ending Violence Against Women in Albania" (EVAWIA), funded by the Government of Sweden and implemented by three UN agencies, UN Women, UNDP, and UNFPA, in partnership with the Albanian Government